By the end of this section, you will be able to:

 What mass of Na2S2O3 is required to prepare 1.00 L of a solution that will dissolve 1.00 g of AgBr by the formation of

-SolutionTwo equilibria are involved when AgBr dissolves in a solution containing the ion:
+SolutionTwo equilibria are involved when silver bromide dissolves in an aqueous thiosulfate solution containing the ion: